Community development workers help communities bring about social change and improve the quality of life in their local area

 Since projects and communities vary so much, community development workers must constantly develop new skills, update old ones and acquire specific knowledge.
 Training provision varies depending on the employer, but there are likely to be opportunities to develop relevant skills.

-The voluntary sector is especially rich in interesting and relevant training opportunities, including accredited training programmes which are available at colleges and other learning centres.
+The voluntary sector is especially rich in interesting and relevant training opportunities, including accredited training programmes available at colleges and other learning centres.

-It is possible to take National Open College Network (NOCN) Awards and Certificates or Scottish Vocational Qualifications (SVQs) in Community Development.
+It's possible to take National Open College Network (NOCN) Awards and Certificates or Scottish Vocational Qualifications (SVQs) in community development.

-Social services and other organisations employing community development workers often offer programmes of in-house training, which usually focus on issues such as child protection and equal opportunities.
+Social services and other organisations employing community development workers often offer programmes of in-house training.
+These are usually focused on issues such as child protection and equal opportunities.

-It is also quite common for community development workers to pursue their own continuing professional development (CPD) by undertaking a Masters degree or other postgraduate qualification.
+It's also quite common for community development workers to pursue their own continuing professional development (CPD) by undertaking a Masters degree or other postgraduate qualifications.
 Relevant subjects include:

 With substantial experience and expertise in a specific field, there is the possibility of freelance work in the role of a trainer, consultant or adviser.
 Due to the broad nature of community work, workers can develop their careers by moving into other fields such as:

-Opportunities also exist for overseas development work - for more information see the International Association for Community Development (IACD).
+Opportunities also exist for overseas development work - for more information check out the websites of international charities and see International Association for Community Development (IACD).